psidnell/ofexport/README.txt

           of completed tasks.
 This makes all sorts of assumptions about naming that probably only applies to me, but a little modification I'm sure it'll work for you too.

-The other python files re-use omnifocus.py and produce custom reports.
-These are tailored to my own needs but should be enough to get you going.

-There are also some AppleScript wrappers that can you can use in omnifocus so you can drive your scripts from the toolbar.

 Comments welcome.

 The freshly minted GitHub repo is here: https://github.com/psidnell/omnifocus